 Middlesex University has contributed to Through the Female Gaze through the Research & Knowledge Exchange Facilitation Funding, in collaboration with Kingston University, the Association for the Study of Modern Italy (ASMI), the Italian Cultural Institute (London and Edinburgh), UDI and Collezione Pizzi.

-The exhibition runs at the Italian Cultural Institute, Belgrave Square, in London until December 23 and you can find out more details about the exhibition here.
+The exhibition runs at the Italian Cultural Institute, Belgrave Square, in London until December 23.

 The exhibition will also open at the Italian Cultural Institute in Edinburgh, on March 8 next year.